flintlib/flint/doc/source/acb.rst

     Computes the reciprocal square root.
 If *analytic* is set, gives a NaN-containing result if *z* touches the branch cut.

+.. function:: void acb_sqrts(acb_t y1, acb_t y2, const acb_t x, slong prec)

+    Sets *y1* and *y2* to the two square roots of *x*, without any precision loss due to branch cuts.
+The order in which the square roots appear is not specified.

 .. function:: void acb_quadratic_roots_fmpz(acb_t r1, acb_t r2, const fmpz_t a, const fmpz_t b, const fmpz_t c, slong prec)